johnshearing/beemocracy/Beemocracy2.0.md

         * the number of times an elite scout has served on a jury
         * the types of proposals the scout has helped decide
         * how many times the scout's solicitations are cited by other scouts and by scout jurors when they decide cases
         * the types of cases they write about.
-Are they specialist in a particular area such as stake pool parameters, smart contracts, finance, ethics...?
+Are they specialists in a particular area such as stake pool parameters, smart contracts, finance, ethics...?
         * the types of services they provide for the community
           * stake pool operator
-          * library pool operator - helps store solicitations and governance documentation using IPFS protocol in a decentralize manner.
+          * library pool operator - helps store solicitations and governance documentation using IPFS protocol in a decentralized manner.
           * creates educational material
           * respected youtubers
           * researchers
           * activists
-          * Work at IOG, Cardano Foundation, Emurgo, government, partner corperations, DAOs
+          * Work at IOG, Cardano Foundation, Emurgo, government, partner corporations, DAOs
         * how often they add to or challenge other scout solicitations
         * how well their work is judged by other scouts
         * How many words on average are in the solicitations